Partially capped frames: what to do?

 - It can grow a lush crop of furry mold

-- It can ferment (cool photos)
+- Uncapped honey can ferment (cool photos) and bubble out of the comb

 - It can attract wax moths, especially if the comb ever contained brood